What is a lasting power of attorney

 Whether you continue to live in your own home, perhaps with help and support from social services, or whether residential care would be more appropriate for you.

-The property and financial affairs LPA
+Lasting power of attorney property and financial affairs

 This allows you to plan ahead by choosing one or more people to make decisions on your behalf regarding your property and financial affairs.
-With this type of LPA you can choose those you trust most to manage your finances and property whilst you still have capacity as well as when you lack capacity.
+With this type of LPA, you can choose those you trust most to manage your finances and property whilst you still have capacity, as well as when you lack capacity.
 For example, it may be easier for you to give someone the power to carry out tasks such as paying your bills or collecting your benefits or other income.

 This might be easier for lots of reasons: you might find it difficult to get about or to talk on the telephone, or you might be out of the country for long periods of time.
-You can decide to give your attorney(s) the power to make decisions about any or all of your property and financial affairs matters such as:
+You can decide to give your attorney(s) the power to make decisions about any or all of your property and financial affairs such as: